datadesk/osm-quiet-la/README.md

   \/___/_/   \/_____/   \/_/   \/_____/     \/_/      \/_____/   \/_/\/_/
                                                                           </code></pre>

 A template for a muted base layer about Southern California.
 Designed for overlaying loud data visualizations.
 Created with open data.
 Configured for [TileMill](http://mapbox.com/tilemill/) and [Mapnik](http://mapnik.org).
 Ready to deploy to Amazon S3 using [Fabric](https://github.com/fabric/fabric), [invar](https://github.com/onyxfish/invar) and [boto](https://github.com/boto/boto).
+Read more about it in [this introductory post](http://datadesk.latimes.com/posts/2012/11/introducing-quiet-la/).

 ![DTLA](https://raw.github.com/datadesk/osm-quiet-la/master/samples/0.2.3/dtla.png)